OSGeo/grass/doc/development/branching_how-to.md

 ## Create a New Branch

-Given how the branch protection rules are set up and work, you need to bypass protection againts merge commits on branches (we don't want any new ones, but there are existing from the past which prevet creation of a new branch).
+Given how the branch protection rules are set up and work, you need to bypass protection against merge commits on branches.
+(We don't want any new merge commits.
+However, there are merge commits from the past and they prevent creation of a new branch when the rules are applied.)
 To bypass, go to _Settings > Rules > Rulesets > Rules for release branches_.
 Press _Add bypass_ and add the team or user who is creating the branch.